 In this image you get an idea of whats under the Lotus's fabric in the most recent (3rd) iteration and what makes up the metal frame.

-This is a foam core model assembled in the way I foresee a Lotus Pendant design to be bump formed and welded together.
+This is a foam core model assembled in the way I see a partner Lotus Pendant design to be bump formed and welded together.

 This presentation gives a better idea of the estimated appearance of the form fully wrapped.
-This concept was meant to be presented in the same breath as the lotus wall mount to help round out the family.
+This concept was meant to be presented alongside the lotus wall mount to help round out the family.

-Taking ideas from the Lotus I created a foam core mock up for a fabric wrapped metal frame pendant or ceiling mounted luminaire.
+Taking ideas from the Lotus I created a foam core mock-up for a fabric wrapped metal frame pendant or ceiling mounted luminaire.
 The primary goal was to experiment on extending the fabric to an area past what would normally be an undercut if made out of acrylic.
-(Use of acrylic was always the backup plan for the Lotus if production took too long on the fabric)
+Use of formed acrylic was the backup plan for the Lotus if production had too many issues using the fabric.

-Bowl form with a more airy and open appearance.
+Taking a more airy and open appearance to the traditional bowl shaped pendant.
 Accent lighting, down lighting and asymmetric up lighting encompass this design.

-Image of a 3D Printed mock up/prototype hanging from stock parts (light off).
+Image of a 3D Printed mock up/prototype hanging using off the shelf parts (light off).

-Image of a 3D Printed mock up/prototype hanging from stock parts (light on).
+Image of a 3D Printed mock up/prototype hanging using off the shelf parts (light on).

-Utilizing the thin profile of the LED a slight angled chamfer on the inner panels helps hide the thickness of this planar form.
+Utilizing the thin profile of the LED a slight angled chamfer on the inner panels helps hide the thickness of this planar form and reflects the light out potentially in a colorful way.

 gLike